amityagov/github-runner-docker/README.md

 # GitHub Actions Runner docker image

-**:warning::warning::warning: Use with caution, this is just experiment :warning::warning::warning:**
+**:warning::warning::warning: Use with caution, this is just an experiment :warning::warning::warning:**
 ---------

 Run github actions runner in docker.